Yianni-Mitropoulos/h20-pass/README.md

 ## Purpose

-Super minimal and auditable deterministic password generator for Linux, written entirely in Bash.
+Minimal and auditable deterministic password generator for Linux, written entirely in Bash.
 Designed for use with QubesOS.

 ## Features